schnellenergy/CRIPumpRMUapp/README.md

-## CRI Pump RMU Application built on the [ThingsBoard Mobile Application](https://thingsboard.io/products/mobile/) for Community Edition
+## CRI Pump RMU Application
+Built with the [ThingsBoard Mobile Application](https://thingsboard.io/products/mobile/) for Community Edition as foundation